646e62/legal-citation-parser/README.md

 * Improved error handling
 * More robust testing
 * Improved documentation
-* Complete list of tribunals to complete court hierarchy and enable future hierarchical analysis
+* ~~Complete list of tribunals to complete court hierarchy and enable future hierarchical analysis~~

-Version 0.4.2 ...
+Version 0.4.2 adds additional official reporter recognition from CanLII citations, as well as significant improvements to error handling.

 ## Metadata